 Leawo Blu-ray player: While originally designed for Windows 8, Leawo still works just fine with Windows 10 and can handle many different types of media, including Blu-rays and ISO files.
 It’s a very solid pick, especially for high-resolution experiences.

 Open your app if it isn’t already opened up.
 Once you have it open and ready to go, make sure you connect your drive (if external) and put the DVD or Blu-ray in.
 Player apps should automatically detect the disc and begin to play it like you were watching it on a TV-connected DVD or Blu-ray player.
 If that doesn’t work, play it manually within the player by searching for and opening the video file within the app.

 Note: If you’re still having trouble getting the DVD or Blu-ray to play, you may need to set your drive’s region to that of the disc you’re trying to watch.
 To do so, type Device Manager into the Windows 10 search bar and select the corresponding result.
-Find your DVD/Blu-ray drive in the list and right-click (or tap and hold) and select Properties.
+Find your DVD/Blu-ray drive in the list, right-click (or tap and hold), and select Properties.
 Select the Region tab and use the menu to select your country.
-Bear in mind, you can only do this a limited number of times.
+Bear in mind that you can only do this a limited number of times.

 Ditch the discs

 If you don’t want to always rely on the disc or its drive moving forward, you could also consider ripping the content from it so that you can watch it on your PC or stream it to a set-top box whenever works best for you.
 To do this, you’ll need to find a converter that can turn a DVD or Blu-ray into digital files you can save on your computer.
 While it’s still a beta, we recommend MakeMKV, which specializes in converting video clips from even the most protected discs and is designed to work on Windows.